reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 It is particularly useful for writing tests to validate if specific code paths throw specific exceptions.

-One common scenario where we use the `Executable` with the `Assertions.assertThrows()` method.
-This method takes a `Executable` as an argument, executes it, and checks if it throws the expected exception.
+One common scenario is to use the `Executable` with the `Assertions.assertThrows()` method.
+This method takes an `Executable` as an argument, executes it, and checks if it throws the expected exception.

-The [`Assertions`](https://junit.org/junit5/docs/5.9.0/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html) class has many assertion methods accepting executable:
+The [`Assertions`](https://junit.org/junit5/docs/5.9.0/api/org.junit.jupiter.api/org/junit/jupiter/api/Assertions.html) class provides many assertion methods accepting implementations of the `Executable` interface:

 ```java
 static void assertAll(Executable... executables)